Volta (album): Reception

 Volta spent nine weeks at number one on Billboard's Top Electronic Albums chart and in the first three months of release sold over half a million copies worldwide.
-It also managed to peak at number nine in the Billboard 200 chart, making it her highest charting album ever in the United States.
+It also managed to peak at number nine in the Billboard 200 chart, making it her highest charting album ever in the United States, selling 43,000 copies in its first week.
 Volta was also released by both Polydor and Universal in selected Asian countries including Japan, South Korea, China, Hong Kong and Indonesia in which each country mentioned had a corresponding tour in 2008.
 In Japan, the album debuted at number 12 on the Oricon Weekly Albums Chart with 16,425 copies sold on its first week of release.
 The single "Earth Intruders" reached number 67 on the UK Official Download Chart, and number 78 on the main UK Singles Chart, while the remix EP later released charted on its own at number 150.
 In the United States, the song debuted on the US Billboard Hot 100 at number 84 in the issue dated 28 April 2007.
 This is Björk's highest position on the US Hot 100, the previous being "Big Time Sensuality" in 1993, which peaked at number 88.
 The single's success on the US charts has been mainly attributed to internet downloads; the single sold 16,000 downloads on the week of its release, propelling it to number 65 on the US Billboard Hot Digital Tracks.
 The song also peaked at number 75 on the US Billboard Pop 100 chart.
 Perhaps because of the lack of a physical release, "Innocence" failed to chart in the UK, becoming only the third single of Björk's career up until this point not to chart, the first being "Jóga" in 1997 (the EP charted at number 191 in 1998, however), and the second being "Oceania" in 2004.